 Most manufacturers supply pumps which will accurately dispense both the resin and hardener.
 Carefully dispense adequate amounts of both into an appropriately sized plastic container.
 Using wooden sticks, carefully and slowly mix the resin and hardener together, being sure to remove any lumps that may form.
 For the best results, follow the manufacturer’s directions and mix the materials well before applying.

 Step 4 - Apply an Epoxy Coat

 Pour the contents of the plastic containers into a clean paint tray.
 Then, apply the epoxy to the countertop with ample amounts from the roller, using the brushes as needed to ensure the epoxy spreads evenly across the countertop.
-At this point, a layer from an eighth of an inch to a quarter of an inch can be spread out across the surface.
+At this point, a layer from 1/8 to 1/4 of an inch can be spread out across the surface.
 It is very important to make sure all bubbles are removed as the resin is applied and that you keep working the epoxy so that it evenly coats the entire space.

 Step 5 - Allow Epoxy to Dry Sufficiently

 Follow the directions provided by the manufacturer and let epoxy dry for at least 48 hours.
 When it is completely dry, carefully remove masked off areas, dispose of old newspapers, and remove drop cloths.
 A hairdryer may be used to hasten the drying time of the epoxy if necessary.
 Once the initial coat is sufficiently dry, a second coat of resin and hardener may be applied if desired.
 If the counter top undergoes heavy usage, a second coat will go a long way toward protecting the surface from abuse.